AmanPatnaik2507/AmanPatnaik2507/README.md

 - 👋 Hi, I’m Aman
-- 👀 I’m interested in Data Science , Python ,R ,MAchine Learning and Bootstrap
+- 👀 I’m interested in Data Science , Python ,R ,MAchine Learning
-- 🌱 I’m currently learning Python and Bootstrap
 - 💞️ I’m looking to collaborate on Data science
 - 📫 How to reach me through github my username is AmanPatnaik2507